Deep Learning in steganography and steganalysis from 2015 to 2018: The different networks used over the period 2015-2018

 \subsection{Discussion about the Mismatch phenomenon scenario}

-The mismatch (cover-source mismatch or stego-mismatch) is a phenomenon present in machine learning, and which sees the classification performances decrease because of the inconsistency between the distribution of the learning base and the distribution of the test base.
-The problem is not due to an inability to generalize of machine learning algorithms, but to the lack of similar examples between the train and test base.
-The problem of mismatch is a problem that goes well beyond the scope of steganalysis.
+Mismatch (cover-source mismatch or stego-mismatch) is a phenomenon present in machine learning, and this issue sees classification performances decrease because of the inconsistency between the distribution of the learning database and the distribution of the test database.
+The problem is not due to an inability to generalize in machine learning algorithms, but due to the lack of similar examples occurring in the training and test database.
+The problem of mismatch is an issue that goes well beyond the scope of steganalysis.

 In steganalysis the phenomenon can be caused by many factors.
 The cover-source mismatch can be be caused by the use of different photo-sensors, by different digital processing, by different camera settings (focal length, ISO, lens, etc), by different image sizes, by different image resolutions, etc \cite{Gibouloto2018_CSM}, \cite{Borghys2018_CSM}.
-The stego-mismatch can be caused by different amounts of embedded bits, by different embedding algorithms.
+The stego-mismatch can be caused by different amounts of embedded bits, or by different embedding algorithms.

-Even if not yet really well treated and understood, the mismatch (cover-source mismatch (CSM) or stego mismatch) is a major stake of the coming years for the discipline.
-The results of the Alaska challenge\footnote{Alaska: A challenge of steganalysis into the wilderness of the real world. \url{https://alaska.utt.fr/}.} published at the ACM conference IH\&MMSec'2019 will continue the reflexion.
+Even if not yet fully explored and understood, the mismatch (cover-source mismatch (CSM) or stego mismatch) is a major area for examination in the coming years for the discipline.
+The results of the Alaska challenge~\cite{Cogranne2019_Alaska}~\footnote{Alaska: A challenge of steganalysis into the wilderness of the real world. \url{https://alaska.utt.fr/}.} published at the ACM conference IH\&MMSec'2019 will continue these considerations.